acviana/vercel-nextjs-blog/pages/posts/2024-09-23-weekly-update.md

 During this sabbatical I've been seriously trying to use Vim, more precisely NeoVim (even more precisely LazyVim) as my main text editor and IDE.
 This week I finally added my first configuration file.

+My big jump this week is that I finally got comfortable enough with my setup to create a configuration file.
+To LazyVim's credit, the defaults are so sane that I really didn't have much motivation to change anything for months.

+Configuration files in LazyVim are fundamentally Lua functions that return maps with the configuration settings.
+LazyVim's functionality is built around an ecosystem of plugins so to configure your settings you need to know 1) which plugin is controlling the setting you want to configure and then 2) the configuration schema for that particular package.

+This is all kinda of steep but really not that bad once you get the hang of it.
+For example here is the config file I wrote to to display hidden dot files in neotree, the sidebar tree view plugin.

 ```lua
 return {
   "nvim-neo-tree/neo-tree.nvim",